huskly/tda-wsjson-client/README.md

 yarn build
 ```

-# Running the example app
+# Running the test app

 ```
 # if you already have an access token and refresh token